AndrewDarwin/ms3smoothieshack/README.md

 If a registered user is logged in they can logout by clicking on the Logout page at the top navbar.

+## Manual Test Procedures

+Manual test procedures to assess functionality, usability, responsiveness and data management within the Full Stack web application include;

+* Testing all pages.

+I successfully created an account, by registering as a user.
+I then logged in with my user name and password.

+I manually tested all pages of the site, as a non registered user, and as a user.

+As a registered user, I tested all of the CRUD functions, which all worked well.
+I added recipes, and then from my profile page, I both tested the edit recipe function, and delete recipe function which worked correctly.
+Finally, I successfully tested the logout function, and logged out of my profile.

+* Testing the data from MongoDB

+I successfully uploaded and tested recipes to the site directly from the Mongodb database named smoothie_shack in the recipes collection;

 # 5. Deployment

 ## Requirements